How to Stay Regular on the Road!

 Best Probiotics for Travel

-If you’re looking for more of an all-around health supplement ~ & more than just how to stay regular on the road: go with Green Vibrance.
-It’s a green powder you can mix with juice or water, & it has TONS of nutrients & super foods in it, plus 25 BILLION probiotics.
+If you’re looking for an all-around health supplement ~ & more than just staying regular on the road: go with Green Vibrance.
+It’s a green powder you can mix with juice, & it has TONS of nutrients & super foods in it, plus 25 BILLION probiotics.
 Taking one quick shot of this every morning is a great way to stay healthy on the road.

 In discussing how to stay regular on the road, we’ve now come to my true secret weapon ~ Triphala.
 What is it?
 Triphala is an Ayurvedic herb that’s been used for thousands of years in the East, made of three fruits that specifically support elimination: Amalaki, Bibhitaki, & Haritaki.
 Triphala is NOT a laxative ~ but it does everything you wish a laxative would.
 Meaning, it gives you good, solid poops!